HP TECH TAKES /...

 How to increase your frame rate

-If you run a frame rate test and decide you’d like to increase the speed of your fps for better transitions, there are a few methods you can try to before investing in a computer monitor with a faster Hz:
+If you run a frame rate test and decide you’d like to increase the speed of your frame rate for better transitions, there are a few methods you can try to before investing in a computer monitor with a faster Hz:

 - Drop your resolution display settings to a lower contrast